H2CO3/Sparkling/README.md

 How do I use it?
 ================
-To learn Sparkling, check out the tutorial/reference manual in `doc/`, then have a look at the examples in the `examples/` directory.
+To learn Sparkling, look at the tutorial/reference manual in `doc/`, then have a look at the examples in the `examples/` directory.
 Don't worry, there will be more and more documentation over time, but for now that's all I've got.